astriaorg/astria/specs/execution-api.md

 ## Sequence Diagram

 The sequence diagram below shows the API used within the full context of Astria stack.
-Demonstrating what happens between a user submitting a transactions, and seeing it executed as well as before soft and firm commitments.
+Demonstrating what happens between a user submitting a transaction, and seeing it executed as well as before soft and firm commitments.

 ![image](assets/execution_api_sequence.png)